IzidoroBaltazar/DeepReinfLearning/project1/README.md

 ![alt text](https://raw.githubusercontent.com/IzidoroBaltazar/DeepReinfLearning/master/project1/figure-eps-step-15.png)
 * Training with 20 episodes spent on each exploration level.
 Random action was taken with probability from 0.6 - 0.05.
 ![alt text](https://raw.githubusercontent.com/IzidoroBaltazar/DeepReinfLearning/master/project1/figure-eps-step-20.png)
 * Training with 20 episodes spent on each exploration level.
 Random action was taken with probability from 0.6 - 0.05.
-Model was trained on the selected buffer and each episode.
+* Model was trained on enhanced data each episode data.
+* Objective was reached very late in almost 600 episodes
 ![alt text](https://raw.githubusercontent.com/IzidoroBaltazar/DeepReinfLearning/master/project1/figure-train-modified-buffer.png)

 ### Test